What is the Telephone Campaign?

 Each September, a dozen or so Pembroke students – graduates and undergraduates – take part in the College’s fortnight-long Telephone Campaign.
 The team of callers will update Members with the latest news from Pembroke as well as discussing ways in which Members can support the College through making a gift to the Annual Fund.
 The callers also enjoy talking to Members about their time at Pembroke, and what they have done since.

 The Telephone Campaign is a vital aspect of the College’s Development Campaign.
-This year the campaign runs from 16h September to 1st October.
+This year the campaign runs from 15th September – 30th September.

 Why does Pembroke need your support?